GetStream/awesome-saas-services/README.md

 [Compose](https://compose.com) - Backups, replication, and complete monitoring.
 Three essentials of a production database deployment.
 Spend your time building apps, and let Compose worry about production database operations.

+[Atlas](https://www.mongodb.com/cloud/atlas/lp/developers) - The only MongoDB as a Service offering available on Amazon Web Services (AWS) powered by the creators of the database.

 ## Design

 [Invision](https://www.invisionapp.com/) - The world's leading prototyping, collaboration & workflow platform.